hpc4cmb/toast/docs/install.md

 `mpiexec`, `srun`, etc).
 In general, be sure to set the `OMP_NUM_THREADS` environment variable so that the number of MPI processes times this number of threads is not greater than the number of physical CPU cores.

+The example above uses 4 MPI processes.
+While you can change this number to something smaller such as 2, do not change it to something larger than 4, otherwise it will fail.
 ```

 The runtime configuration of toast can also be checked with an included script: